Toy Hacks and Storage Ideas for Small Spaces

-Make it fun and easy and you may be amazed that when it’s like a game, simple and fast to clean up, chances are over time they will do it all on their own.
-Maybe leave a timer in your space so they can set it on their own.
+Make it fun and easy, and you may be amazed that when it’s like a game, simple and fast to clean up, chances are over time, they will do it all on their own.
+Maybe leave a timer in your space so they can set it independently.
 FUN!

 THE WHOLE FAMILY

 You may not have cooperation at first, or your children are still too young.
-If you have a set time a the end of the evening to do a quick pick up everyday for yourself will be starting fresh.
+If you have a set time at the end of the evening to do a quick pick-up every day for yourself, it will start fresh.
 As the kids grow, they will help more and more.

-Lots of different ways to keep things picked and help each other doing it.
+There are many ways to keep things picked and help each other do it.

 STORAGE, DONATION, AND GIVE-AWAY

 One solution for toys is to rotate.
-This wouldn’t be my first piece of advice for a small space, but I understand that some have extremely small spaces.
-If you have an extra bin that can be stored elsewhere, you can rotate toys each month, or each week, so your kids have less in your space and they can keep what they enjoy.
+This wouldn’t be my first advice for a small space, but I understand that some have tiny spaces.
+If you have an extra bin that can be stored elsewhere, you can rotate toys each month or each week, so your kids have less in your space and they can keep what they enjoy.
 Plus, it feels like they have newer toys each month!

 After you have sorted through your toys, make the choice right away and follow through on what you want to do with the toys you don’t want to keep.

 Do you have someone who would love toys your children have outgrown?
-If not, could you sell gently used toys on Facebook marketplace or find a non-profit that could use children’s toys?
+If not, could you sell gently used toys on Facebook Marketplace, Craigslist, or find a non-profit that could use children’s toys?

-It can be fun coming up with clever ways to store toys in small spaces.
+Creating clever ways to store toys in small spaces can be fun.

-What a great way to start to train your children how to pick up after themselves, organize, give away what they don’t use and how to be a good helper.
+What a great way to start to train your children to pick up after themselves, organize, give away what they don’t use, and be a good helper.